 - 1. The Law Center utilizes ExamSoft for students to take final examinations in an anonymous fashion.
 The student's identity is obscured by a special number-a personal identification number (PIN)-that is auto-generated and loaded into the ExamSoft system. - 2.
 A student, however, does not need to know the PIN when taking final examinations. - 3.
 When grading exams within ExamSoft, the instructor/professor sees the PINs rather than the names of students. - 4.
-Professors submit final grades for students in a course by PIN to the Records and Registration Department. - 5.
-After a series of reviews, the Records and Registration Department will post grades into the student information system (Banner) for access by students.
+Professors submit final grades for students in a course by PIN to the Records and Registration Department through the grade capture system, AppointLink - 5.
+After a series of reviews, the Records and Registration Department will post grades into the student information system (Banner) for access by students. - 6.
+Once the Registrar has posted grades, AppointLink lists the student's name, PIN, the scores under each grading component, and the letter grade assigned to the student.
+Thus, once grades are posted, the professor has all the information necessary for a student to review his or her performance on the final examination.